-Certain key operating statistics specific to the gaming industry are included in our discussion of our operational performance for the periods for which a Consolidated Statement of Operations is presented.
+Certain key operating statistics specific to the gaming industry are included in our discussion of our operational performance for the periods for which a Consolidated Statement of Operations and Comprehensive Loss is presented.
 Below are definitions of the gaming statistics discussed:

-- "Table games win" is the amount of drop that is retained and recorded as casino revenue. - "Drop" is the amount of cash and net markers issued that are deposited in a gaming table's drop box. - "Slot win" is the amount of "handle" (represents the total amount wagered) that is retained and recorded as casino revenue. - "Average Daily Rate" ("ADR") is calculated by dividing total room revenue by total rooms occupied. - "Revenue per Available Room" ("REVPAR") is calculated by dividing total room revenue by total rooms available.
+- Table games win is the amount of drop that is retained and recorded as casino revenue. - Drop is the amount of cash and net markers issued that are deposited in a gaming table's drop box. - Slot win is the amount of handle (representing the total amount wagered) that is retained and is recorded as casino revenue. - Average Daily Rate (ADR) is calculated by dividing total room revenue including promotional allowances (less service charges, if any) by total rooms occupied, including complimentary rooms. - Revenue per Available Room (REVPAR) is calculated by dividing total room revenue including promotional allowances (less service charges, if any) by total rooms available. - · Occupancy is calculated by dividing total occupied rooms including complimentary rooms by total rooms available.